Delaware and Lehigh National Heritage Corridor: Cities in the Corridor

-D&L Trail
+Delaware and Lehigh Trail

-The D&L Trail is a 165 mi multi-use trail.
+The Delaware and Lehigh Trail is a 165 mi multi-use trail.
 The trail incorporates rail trails, rails with trails, share-the-road sections, and canal towpaths.
 The trail follows the route that anthracite coal took from mine to market.
 It winds through northern mountains and along the banks of the Lehigh and Delaware Rivers through northeast Pennsylvania, the Lehigh Valley, and Bucks County.
 The D&L Trail passes through towns, industrial powerhouses, and along remnants of the Lehigh and Delaware canals.
 This earthen path exposes walkers, hikers, bicyclists, and others to Pennsylvania wildflowers, waterfalls, and wildlife.